apache/incubator-taverna-site/content/documentation/service-sets/index.md

 >A *service set* is a collection of services that have something in common, for example a compatible functionality or suitability for a domain.

-## Saving service sets
-You can save the set of services in the
-   [Service Panel](/documentation/glossary#service_panel) of the Workbench by right-clicking on *Available Services* in the Service Panel.

 ## Adding service sets
 You can add a set of services to the Service Panel by right-clicking on *Available Services*.
 The service set can either be **specified in a file**, or **downloaded from a URL** on the Web that